radwankakar/infrastructure/docs/research/jenkins-external-services.md

 ## Github

-There are a few jobs associated with Coaching Companion that are triggered when code is pushed to a specific Github repository.
+At last one job associated with Coaching Companion is triggered when code is pushed to a specific Github repository.

 The following job is triggered by Github (there may be more, but this is the one sent to us by CC):